albin-johansson/centurion/docs/pages/tutorials/hello_centurion.rst

 Since all Centurion entities are located in the ``centurion`` namespace, it can get tedious to qualify everything with ``centurion::``.
 As a result, it's recommended to prefer the ``ctn`` namespace alias.

-Now, it's important that the get the signature ``main`` correct in order for your program to work.
+Now, it's important to get the signature of ``main`` correct in order for your program to work.
 The signature of the main-method **must** be ``int main(int, char**)``!
 This is because SDL actually performs some setup before the main method is entered through some macro magic.